raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/source/green_breadboard.rst

 How to proceed:
 ^^^^^^^^^^^^^^^

 #.
-Take the tennis ball, and make a hole in it, not too big, but sufficient to be able to mount the LED hold
+Take the tennis ball and carefully create a small hole in it, ensuring it’s not too large but sufficient to mount the LED holder.
+To achieve this, I use a fine awl to start the hole and then gently enlarge it with precision pliers.#.
-#.
 Connect a wire at each end of the LED
 #.
 Mount the LED holder into the hole of the tennis ball
 #.
-Now, assemble the wire holder, with, at both ends one of the wire of the LED.
-Pay attention that the longer "foot" of the LED will be connected to the ground
+Now, assemble the wire holder, ensuring that one end of each wire is connected to the LED.
+Take care to note that the longer “leg” of the LED should be connected to the ground.#.
-#.
 Solder the wire holder on the breadboard
 #.
 Take the ESP32 and look at the pin.
 Locate the pin number 27
 #.
 Solder the two wire holders on the breadboard such that they can accommodate the dev board later
 #.
 Solder a wire from the ground to the ground line of the breadboard